krullmizter/dog-breed-id-fastai/README.md

 ### Local Development (Anaconda)

-If you run this notebook locally, I recommend running it with administrative privileges.
+If you run this notebook locally, I recommend using [Anaconda notebooks](https://anaconda.org/), creating a new enviroment, and running Anaconda with administrative privileges.

-This project was coded locally in a virtual environment using [Anaconda notebooks](https://anaconda.org/).
-When working with Anaconda I recommend creating a separate development environment before starting.

-You can download and use the base env. files: `environment.yml`, `requirements.txt` for conda, and Python respectivly, in the  [repo](https://github.com/krullmizter/dog-breed-id-fastai/tree/main/venv).
+You can download and use the base env. files: `environment.yaml`, `requirements.txt` for conda, and Python respectivly.
+The file can be found in the [repo](https://github.com/krullmizter/dog-breed-id-fastai/tree/main/venv).

 Create a conda env. from the terminal:
-`conda env create -f environment.yaml`, or import the `environment.yaml` file in your Anaconda navigator.
+`conda env create -f environment.yaml`, or import the `environment.yaml` file into your Anaconda navigator.

-Install all Python packages with pip:
+Install all the base Python packages with pip:
 `pip install -r requirements.txt`

+#### Errors
+#### `PackagesNotFoundError`
 If your conda installation can't find a certain package to download, then a tip is to use the dependency name, and the `-c` flag to specify from what channel you wish to download the dependency from:

 `conda install fastai pytorch pytorch-cuda -c fastai -c pytorch -c nvidia`

 ### Google Colab

-If you want an easy way to run this notebook, use cloud-hosted GPUs, and have an easy time with dependencies and packages, then use [Google Colab](https://colab.research.google.com/).
+If you want an easy way to run this notebook, use cloud-hosted GPUs, and have an easy time with dependencies and packages, then I recommend [Google Colab](https://colab.research.google.com/).
 To get started upload the `main.ipynb` to Colab.

 ### Training Stats

-When working with this notebook, a directory called `training` will be created.
+When running this notebook, a directory called `training` will be created, in the root folder.
 It will hold a `.json` file with the stats of the model's training since its first successful training run.
 This way, one can view the past training stats to help with tweaking the model further.
 The directory will also hold the exported trained model as a `.pkl` file.

 ### Development